DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

   - If `AUTHORIZED_USERS_ALLOW_STAFF` is `True`, the user will get the *Owner* role for the respective Product or Product Type.
   - If `AUTHORIZED_USERS_ALLOW_CHANGE` or `AUTHORIZED_USERS_ALLOW_DELETE` is `True`, the user will get the *Writer* role for the respective Product or Product Type.

+The new authorization is active for both UI and API.
+Permissions set via authorized users or via the Django Admin interface are no longer taken into account.

 Please review the roles for your users after the upgrade to avoid an unintended permissions creep.